 Before there are Court orders regarding a child in Texas, both parents are in a sort of limbo land regarding the rights of the child.
 One example of this is when parents start fighting, it is not uncommon for one parent to withhold visitation from the other parent.
 This can become a very frightening occurrence in which police are often called.

-Generally, it is sometimes after this when a parent will reach out to my office.
+Generally, it is sometimes after this that a parent will reach out to my office.
 After the police have been called out, they refuse to take any action because it is a dispute between the parents, and there is no Court order saying who has a superior right to the child.
 The advice that police generally give both parents is to “get a lawyer.”

 In Texas, unmarried parents have the same legal obligations to their children as married or divorced parents.
 If an unmarried couple separates, they also will need to go through the court system to get court orders regarding the children.